• Skip to primary navigation

 Believe in Your Purpose

-The first step in creating a marketing strategy that supports your company’s purpose is simple: believe in what you’re doing.
+The first step in creating a marketing strategy that supports your company’s purpose is simply believing in what you’re doing.
 Who else will?
 You can’t survive in a tough marketing game if you doubt your purpose.
-To build a great marketing strategy, you must have complete confidence in your product, service, or cause.
-How can you expect anyone else to back your cause if you’re not 100% behind it?

 Define Your Audience

 The better your perception of your target customer, the easier it will be to impart your principles and purpose in a way that resonates.
 You can’t very well impart your vision if you don’t know whom you’re talking to.
-Connecting with your audience requires a profound understanding of their needs, wants, and shared values.
-Only then can you create content that speaks to their core.

 Create a Messaging Strategy

-Now that you know your market and what they care about, it’s time to concentrate on your external communications efforts.
 But not just any content—purpose-driven content that speaks to their needs and drives them to take action.
 It means crafting a messaging strategy focused on solving their problems and addressing their pain points.

 Your messaging should be direct, coherent, and easy to understand.
 It should also be consistent across all channels—from your website and social media to your email marketing and sales collateral.